Howard Storm (author): Near-death experience

 Thereafter, he had a recollection of his entire life, a life review, which highlighted some negative aspects of his life, before the “beings of light” answered his questions.
-They told him that the United States was a “blessed nation” but one which required a change lest it lose its prosperity.
+They told him that the United States was a “blessed nation” but one that required change lest it lose its prosperity.
 He describes visions of a future plagued by war, natural disasters, and despair, but which could be avoided should there be a major spiritual “shift” in the consciousness of the world.
 These beings told him that the “correct religion” is that religion which “brings you closest to God.”

+Howard Storm also asked other questions, which he wrote about in his book.

+Like other near-death experiencers, he claims that we are on earth to love one another.

 When he awoke, he was being prepped for surgery, which repaired the duodenal perforation.
 In the following days, he reports that he was visited by a doctor upon whose arrival the room lightened, and upon his exit, it darkened again.
 The nurse (whose desk was just outside Storm’s room) had seen nothing.
 Storm also recounts “a Voice” that told him to ignore the advice of doctors and buy return tickets to the U.S. a week after his procedure, which he did.
-Upon his arrival in Cincinnati, he was admitted in the hospital in critical condition with double pneumonia, collapsed lung, extreme peritonitis, and non-A non-B hepatitis.
+Upon his arrival in Cincinnati, he was admitted to the hospital in critical condition with double pneumonia, collapsed lung, extreme peritonitis, and non-A non-B hepatitis.
 His recovery took five weeks, and he reported a period of seven months of extreme weakness before he was able to return to work.

 Aftermath

-Storm stated that over time the experience never faded as memories and dreams do.
+Storm stated that over time, the experience never faded as memories and dreams do.
 He became involved with a church, studied for a Master of Divinity from the United Theological Seminary, entered the seminary, and was ordained.
-He served as pastor of Zion United Church of Christ in Norwood, Ohio, from 1992 to 2005, and he was also a former pastor of the Covington United Church of Christ in Covington, Ohio.
+He served as pastor of the Zion United Church of Christ in Norwood, Ohio, from 1992 to 2005, and he was also a former pastor of the United Church of Christ in Covington, Ohio.